 Yext is a popular marketing tool that helps local businesses efficiently manage their presence in web-based directories and business listings across the internet.
 If you’re thinking about adopting Yext into your set of marketing tools, you’ve come to the right place.

-Today I’m digging into what makes Yext a great tool, and some of the other technologies that are great alternatives to efficiently improve your local SEO, automating the process of managing your local citations.
+Today I’m digging into what makes Yext a great tool and some of the other technologies that are great alternatives to efficiently improve your local search engine optimization (SEO), automating the process of managing your local citations.

 Local Citations – The Quick Rundown

-Local citations are the backbone of any great local SEO strategy, providing consumers with reliable business information such as name, address, and phone number (NAP), shown here in a Google search query:
+Local citations are the backbone of any great local SEO strategy, providing consumers with reliable business information such as name, address, and phone number (NAP).

 Although shown in Google above, citations aren’t limited to Google — they can occur on local business directories, websites and apps, even social media platforms.

 Having citations in place can help you be discovered by internet users and even improve your search rankings.
 The more your business appears in online listings (Yelp, the Yellow Pages, and the Better Business Bureau, for example), the more likely your website is to rank higher in search results.

 When to Start Using a Citation Management Tool Like Yext

 For local businesses, it’s never too early to focus on citation management as a tool to grow the business.
 Setting up Google My Business (GMB) is a great place to start, but it’s only the beginning.
 And while local citations might sound easy enough to handle on your own, it’s no walk in the park.